Woman Jailed for Spitting at Emergency Worker Amid Covid Chaos

-The Crown Prosecution Service (CPS) has already said that anyone who deliberately coughs at emergency services workers or uses having Covid-19 as a threat faces serious criminal charges.
+The Crown Prosecution Service (CPS) has warned that anyone deliberately coughing or spitting at emergency workers, or using Covid-19 threats, will face serious criminal charges.
+The message is clear: these attacks will not be tolerated.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.